Top

 Harassment includes unwanted touching, sending explicit photographs, requesting sexual favors, denying a promotion or raise after refusing advances, or other unwanted sexual conduct.
 This behavior can happen between coworkers or, more often, involves someone with power over another employee.
 The target of harassment may feel pressured to comply because of fear of retaliation.

 Sexual harassment can cause embarrassment and interfere with an individual’s career.
 Sometimes, a supervisor may use job benefits as leverage for sexual favors.
 Other times, coworkers might make inappropriate comments that lead to a hostile work environment.
-Any form of sexual harassment is inappropriate and illegal, regardless of how frequent or severe.
+Any form of sexual harassment is inappropriate and illegal, regardless of how frequent or severe it is.

 Key Red Flags Indicating Sexual Harassment in the Workplace: